bluppco/idearebel/src/content/ideas/digital-marketing-trends-for-2021.md

 We’ll see more brands running campaigns like Hilton’s #HotelsForHeroes, where they gave away free rooms to medical workers, or Chanel’s contribution to the pandemic where they tasked their seamstresses with making face masks.

 \
-Roots, One of the brands we work with, is especially conscious in this area.
-Check out our case study on the Roots.com eCommerce Website Redesign Project.
+[Roots](https://www.roots.com/ca/en/homepage), One of the brands we work with, is especially conscious in this area.
+Check out our case study on the [Roots.com eCommerce Website Redesign Project](https://www.idearebel.com/work/roots-ecommerce-experience/).

-## UGC to enhance customer experience
+## 3. UGC to enhance customer experience

 \
 ![Alt text](https://blupp.b-cdn.net/idearebel/Idea-Rebel-UGC-Fashion-Gallery.jpg?quality=80&width=800?quality=80&width=800 "a title")